Alcohol Shakes or Tremors (Causes & Treatment)

 The liver is severely affected when someone consumes alcohol.
-The liver must work harder to rid the body of toxins like alcohol than it does other substances.
+It must work harder to rid the body of toxins like alcohol than it does other substances.

 Alcohol use triggers three alcohol-related liver diseases, including:

-Even if a person is a heavy drinker, tremors alone do not guarantee the person has AUD.
-They are a symptom of the disorder, though, when they occur with other symptoms of AUD.
+Even if a person is a heavy drinker, tremors alone don't guarantee the person has AUD.
+However, they're a symptom of the disorder when they occur with other signs of AUD.

 Symptoms of alcoholism or alcohol use disorder (AUD) include:

 Shaking is a common symptom of heavy alcohol consumption and withdrawal.
-DTs, on the other hand, is a somewhat rare condition that occurs in only about 10 percent of alcohol abuse cases.
+DTs, on the other hand, is a rare condition that occurs in only about 10 percent of alcohol abuse cases.7

 Alcohol withdrawal is most safely treated in a medically supervised environment.
 During this time, doctors monitor a person’s vital signs and address serious complications immediately.